humhub/humhub/protected/humhub/docs/guide/admin/updating-130.md

 - [Module Migration Guide](../developer/migration-guide.md)

 2.)
+This release changes the existing cron jobs.
-This release comes with a new cronjob, see the chapter [Installation: Configuration](installation-configuration.md) for more details!
+Please see the chapter [Installation: Configuration](installation-configuration.md) for the new cronjob configuration!